Minneapolis Park Board To Discuss Reducing Homeless Encampments In Parks

 MINNEAPOLIS (WCCO) — The Minneapolis Park and Recreation Board will talk Wednesday about making some changes to the homeless encampments set up in parks around the city.

-At Powderhorn Park in south Minneapolis, there are currently dozens of tents are set up for people without homes to live in.
+At Powderhorn Park in south Minneapolis, there are currently tents set up for hundreds of people without homes to live in.

 The park board will consider a resolution that would limit the number of parks with encampments to no more than ten, and there could be no more than ten tents in any encampment.